 Ratos's Board shall comprise a minimum of four and a maximum of nine members with a maximum of three deputies.
-The Board is appointed by shareholders at each Annual General Meeting.
+The Board is appointed by the shareholders at each Annual General Meeting.
 The mandate period is thereby one year.

-The 2016 Annual General Meeting resolved that the Board shall consist of seven members and no deputies.
-The Meeting reelected Annette Sadolin, Charlotte Strömberg, Karsten Slotte, Jan Söderberg and Per-Olof Söderberg.
-Jonas Wiström was elected new Chairman and Ulla Litzén was elected new member.
-The CEO is not a member of the Board but attends Board meetings.
-The composition of the Board and an assessment of each Board member's independence is presented in more detail on > pages 60-61.
+The 2017 Annual General Meeting resolved that the Board shall consist of seven members and no deputies.
+The Meeting re-elected Ulla Litzén, Annette Sadolin, Charlotte Strömberg, Karsten Slotte, Jan Söderberg, Per-Olof Söderberg and Jonas Wiström.
+Jonas Wiström was re-elected as Chairman of the board.

+Up to and including 12 December 2017, the CEO was not a member of the Board but attended Board meetings.
+As of 13 December 2017, the CEO is a member of the Board.
+The composition of the Board and an assessment of each Board member's independence is presented in more detail on \triangleright pages 60-61.